 Discover how to communicate science effectively and engagingly with the written word.
 Coordinated by award-winning authors, this programme will mentor you through the process of creating a substantive written work, such as a book or long-form narrative article.
 You will also learn about the process of digital publishing and how to create multimedia publications.

 Science in Society

-From the internet to installations, you will learn how to communicate science in the digital realm or in the physical world of museums and other places.
-Our students have developed exhibitions, art installations, multimedia tools and frameworks for policymakers.
+From the internet to installations, you will learn how to communicate science in the digital realm and in the physical world of museums and other places.
+Our students have developed exhibitions, art installations, multimedia tools, education resources, cookbooks, and frameworks for policymakers.